FlightControl-User/x16-flash/README.md

 Depending on your configuration and the new release artefacts available from the CX16 community site,
 specific hardware on your CX16 board will be updated.
 But in essence, the update should be fairly straightforward and user friendly!

-- Ensure you have a valid and working SDCARD that has sufficient free space and is formatted in FAT32.
+- Ensure you have a valid and working SD card that has sufficient free space and is formatted in FAT32.
 - You need a Commander X16 computer (the real thing).
 - You optionally can have an add-on cartridge board, that is plugged in any of the 4 expansion slots.
 This RAM/ROM board can contain an extra 3.5 MB of RAM/ROM!

 On the Commander X16 main board, you have 3 important compontents that this utility can update with new firmware:

 - The **SMC** : This microcontroller handles your mouse, keyboard and timer.
 It is essential to boot your CX16.
-- The **VERA** : This FPGA made by Frank Van den Hoef, handles the CX16 graphics and the SDCard operations.
+- The **VERA** : This FPGA made by Frank Van den Hoef, handles the CX16 graphics and the SD card operations.
 - The **ROM** : The main CX16 ROM contains the DOS and KERNAL to run your CX16.

 ## 1. Download the program

 The latest version of the program can be found on the [release page](https://github.com/FlightControl-User/x16-flash/releases) of this repository.
 Search for the file CX16-UPDATE.PRG and download the file.
-Copy the program into a directory of your SDCARD.
+Copy the program into a directory of your SD card.
 You will run this program on your CX16 hardware.
-Ensure the file is copied onto the SDcard with the file name in CAPITAL letters.
+Ensure the file is copied onto the SD card with the file name in CAPITAL letters.

 ## 2. Download the Commander X16 community firmware release files from the web site.